 - If you needed a carer to help you around the house following the incident then the carer can make a claim for care costs.

-Remember to keep evidence of all of your out of pocket expenses in order to claim properly for them.
+Remember to keep evidence of all of your out of pocket expenses in order to include them in your chemical burn claim.

 The amount of compensation you are eligible to claim depends on the severity of your injury.
 You can try using a personal injury claims calculator to get a rough idea or alternatively, this table gives you an idea what you may be entitled to claim but every case is different and it will depend on the details of your specific incident as to how much compensation you will receive.
 This list is not exhaustive and you are able to claim compensation for other injuries as well.
 They consist of both general damages and special damages to cover the likes of financial losses due to the injury.
-If you require more information about how much you are entitled to claim then please give us a call and we can answer your questions.
+If you require more information about how much you are entitled to claim then please give us a call and we can answer your questions about chemical burn claims.

 |Reason for compensation||Severity||Average compensation amount||Comments|

 If you haven’t already seen a doctor then the lawyer will arrange a medical examination for you.
 We understand that the process can be a little daunting and confusing so we are here all the time to answer any queries you have and support you on your journey towards receiving chemical burn compensation.

-All that is left to do now is give us a call.
+All that is left to do now is give us a call about your caustic burn.
 We will be happy to hear from you.
 Our number is 0800 073 8801.
 You can also contact us via our website or using our live chat.
 We are waiting to hear from you.